-Joe Sailers has been a resident of Huntersville for over forty years allowing him to watch the town grow from dirt roads and farms to the bustling suburb it is today.
+I have been a resident of Huntersville for over forty years allowing me to watch the town grow from dirt roads and farms to the bustling suburb it is today.

 A growing economy helps keep tax rates lower, but that growth must be good for Huntersville, not just for the sake of growth.
-Nobody wants to make that I-77 daily commute and that's why Joe wants to invite new business to expand here.
-Joe wants to increase the Huntersville job market so you can work, live, and play here.
+No one wants to make that I-77 daily commute and that's why I want to invite new business to expand and move here.
+I want to increase our job market so you can work, live, and play in Huntersville.

-For over twenty years as a Cost Accountant for the City of Charlotte and managing a multi-million dollar construction fund, Joe learned what it meant to be fiscally responsible.
-When dealing with such a fund keeping track of spending is paramount, Joe is a fiscal conservative, and Joe believes that Huntersville must be true to itself and its growth.
+For over twenty years as a Cost Accountant for the City of Charlotte and managing a multi-million dollar construction fund, I learned what it meant to be a fiscally responsible.
+When dealing with such a fund, keeping track of spending is paramount.
+I am fiscal conservative and I believe that Huntersville must be true to itself and its growth.

 Elections Start Time line